oatlog/oatlog/doc/report/main.typ

 @equalitysaturation.
 Additionally, in equality saturation, there is a final extraction phase where one of the globally optimal expressions is selected.

+#TODO[Alejandro: is this the goal of the thesis?
+"While we have chosen optimizing compilers to illustrate their usefulness"]

 E-graphs suffer from the combinatorial explosion resulting from trying to find every equivalent representation of the initial expression, despite it being reduced through their efficient deduplication.
 This is a major problem in practice and currently severely limits what applications